VictorZhang2014/NotificationCentre/README.md

-# NotificationCentre
+# NotificationCenter

 A lightweight publisher/observer open-source library used for messaging to run through the entire Flutter applications.
+Inspired by NotificationCenter in iOS and EventBus on in Android.

 ## Getting started